stevenwang-arm/test/README.md

+# MCU demo for AVS

 [Placeholder for general description of AIA and the purpose of this repo?]

-This repository includes a reference implementation of the AIA client on top of [Amazon FreeRTOS](https://aws.amazon.com/freertos/).
+This repository includes an Arm-provided example implementation of the [Alexa Voice Service Integration for AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/avs-integration-aws-iot.html) (AIA) client on top of [Amazon FreeRTOS](https://aws.amazon.com/freertos/) for use with [Arm Cortex-M Series Processors](https://developer.arm.com/ip-products/processors/cortex-m).
 The implementation is compliant with [AWS MQTT (v2.0.0) C SDK API](https://docs.aws.amazon.com/freertos/latest/lib-ref/c-sdk/mqtt/index.html).
 The repository also includes a demonstration of how the AIA client can be used on Cypress PSoC 6 Wi-Fi
 BT Prototyping Kit (CY8CPROTO-062-4343W) based on [Cypress Amazon FreeRTOS Project](https://github.com/cypresssemiconductorco/amazon-freertos).

 # Contents of this repository
-`aia/`: contains the reference AIA client implementation, including crypto related utility functions.
+`aia/`: contains the reference AIA client implementation.
 It also contains a header file `aia_platform.h`, which describes the platform specific APIs that need to be implemented in order to run the AIA application.
+`demo/`: contains reference files for running the demo on CY8CPROTO-062-4343W.
+Currently it contains two files: `aia_demo.c` which provides an entry point for the AIA demo in the Amazon FreeRTOS project; `aia_platform.c` which gives a reference design for platform specific APIs required by the AIA client.
-`CY8CPROTO-062-4343W.patch`: a patch file generated aganist a release version of Cypress Amazon FreeRTOS project.
+`patch/CY8CPROTO-062-4343W.patch`: a patch file generated aganist a release version of Cypress Amazon FreeRTOS project.
 It can be applied to set up an AIA demo project that runs on CY8CPROTO-062-4343W board.
 Details can be found in the **Set up the demo on CY8CPROTO-062-4343W** section.
+Note that the patch file already includes the files in the `demo/` directory thus there's no need to add them separately to the project to reproduce the demo.
 `LICENSE`: MIT license.
 `README.md`: this file.